adrianmester/gobox/README.md

 ## Algorithm

 `gobox` uses a simplified version of the `rsync` algorithm.
-All files are split into 1KB chunks.
+All files are split into 1 KB chunks.
 A map of the md5 checksum of each transferred chunk is kept in memory on the client side in the form of a `map[md5sum]ChunkID`, where `ChunkID` is made up of a `(FileID,ChunkNumber)` tuple.

-The checksum of each chunk is computed before being sent, and if it has already been transmitted, the ChunkID of the first occurance is sent instead, without the contents of the chunk.
+The checksum of each chunk is computed before being sent, and if it has already been transmitted, the ChunkID of the first occurrence is sent instead, without the contents of the chunk.
 The server will then read the previous chunk from disk and write that to the new file instead.

 ### Flow

-At startup, the client recursiveley walks the watched directory, and calls the `SendFileInfo` RPC method for each file and folder it encounters.
+At startup, the client recursively walks the watched directory, and calls the `SendFileInfo` RPC method for each file and folder it encounters.
 This sends the file name, its type, size and modification time.
 The servers checks that against the files it has on disk, and if there's a mismatch, it replies with `SendChunkIds=true`.